 * Shares down 8 percent, hit record low

-* Number of active customers fall (Adds details on California facility and analyst comment)
+* Number of active customers fall (Adds details on quarterly loss, Linden facility, HelloFresh debut)

-Nov 2 (Reuters) - Meal-kit delivery company Blue Apron on Thursday reported a bigger quarterly loss than expected, hurt by heavy spending on a distribution facility in New Jersey as it tries to reel in more customers.
+Nov 2 (Reuters) - Meal-kit delivery company Blue Apron on Thursday reported a bigger quarterly loss than expected, hurt by heavy spending on a new distribution facility as it tries to reel in more customers.